 With a robo-adviser you can set the account to be as aggressive or conservative as you want it to be.
 If you want all stocks all the time, you can go that route.
-If you want the account to be primarily in cash or a basic savings accounts, then two of the leading robo-advisers – Wealthfront and Betterment – have some great interest rates on their accounts, too.
+If you want the account to be primarily in cash or a basic savings accounts, then two of the leading robo-advisers – Wealthfront and Betterment – offer that option as well.

 But at their best a robo-adviser can build you a broadly diversified investment portfolio that can meet your long-term needs.

 Risk/reward: The risks of a robo-adviser depend a lot on your investments.
 If you buy a lot of stock funds because you have a high risk tolerance, you can expect more variability than if you buy bonds or hold cash in a savings account.
 So risk is in what you own.